protegeteam/ai-for-ontology-engineering/ontogpt/README.md

 `--quiet=true` is a global option (it goes *before* the `extract` subcommand) that suppresses the warning/log messages OntoGPT prints to the terminal, keeping the output clean.

-The extracted recipe — grounded to ontology terms such as `FOODON:` (food ontology) and `UO:` (units of measurement) — is written to `spinach-feta-turkey-burgers.yaml`.
+The extracted recipe — grounded to ontology terms such as `FOODON:` (food ontology) and `UO:` (units of measurement) — is written to `spinach-feta-turkey-burgers.owl`.

 **Enriching the output ontology (Optional)**